 There Are Fewer Sick Days

-When peoples’ work-life balance is not optimal, it can lead to stress and unplanned absences.
-Therefore, taking steps to promote a better work-life balance among the workforce can do wonders for their health and general wellbeing.
+When people’s work-life balance is not optimal, it can lead to stress and unplanned absences.
+Therefore, promoting a better work-life balance among the workforce can do wonders for their health and general well-being.

-Additionally, many employees will have appointments during the day, taking as much as a morning or afternoon out of their work schedule.
-With the push towards flexible working arrangements, it has become clear that standard nine to five roles are not sustainable.
+Additionally, many employees have appointments during the day, taking as much as a morning or afternoon out of their work schedule.
+With the push towards flexible working arrangements, it has become clear that standard nine-to-five roles are not sustainable.

 As a result, when companies allow their employees to choose hours that suit them, they often experience much lower rates of unplanned absence.
 Ultimately, this is a win-win since employees are happier and healthier, and productivity in the organisation remains high.